lumy/EternityII/doc/Algorithm.md

 * Select :
 ~~~
     Never move the top left corner
-    A corner or a border individual must be keep his position
+    A corner or a border individual must stay on their side
     Elitism ratio must evolve
     Exclude individual with individual fitness egal 4
     Random iteration on inside individuals